jakimowb/enmapbox_testmigration2/doc/source/general/faq_trouble.rst

         $ python3 -m pip install PyOpenGL

-    It might be necessary to install the Python bindings for QtOpenGL in order to start the Image Cube tool.
+    On Linux, it might be necessary to install the Python bindings for QtOpenGL in order to start the Image Cube tool.

       .. code-block:: bash